dell/omnia/docs/source/Roles/Platform/SetupvLLM.rst

 For NVidia, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.

-With an Ansible script, user can deploy vLLM on both kube_node and kube_control_node.
-After the deployment of vLLM, users gain access to the vllm container (AMD GPU) and can import the vLLM Python package (NVIDIA GPU).
+With an Ansible script, deploy vLLM on both the kube_node and kube_control_node.
+After the deployment of vLLM, access the vllm container (AMD GPU) and import the vLLM Python package (NVIDIA GPU).
 For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_

 **Pre requisites**

 * Only AMD GPUs from the MI200s (gfx90a) are supported.
 * For nodes using AMD, ensure nerdctl is available.
 * For nodes using NVidia, ensure that the GPU has a compute capacity that is higher than 7 (Eg: V100, T4, RTX20xx, A100, L4, H100, etc).
 * Ensure the kube_node, kube_control_node is setup and working.
-If NVidia or AMD GPU acceleration is required for the task, install the NVidia (CUDA 12.1) or AMD (RocM 5.7) GPU drivers during provisioning.
+If NVidia or AMD GPU acceleration is required for the task, install the NVidia (CUDA 12.1) or AMD (RocM 5.7.0) GPU drivers during provisioning.

     **[Optional]**

     * Ensure the system has enough available space.
-(Over 55GiB is required for the vLLM image.
+(Approximately 100GiB is required for the vLLM image.
 Any additional scripting will take disk capacity outside the image.)

     * Ensure the passed inventory file has a kube_control_plane and kube_node_group listing all cluster nodes.

-    * Update the ``omnia/input/software_config.json`` file with the correct vLLM version required.
+    * Update the ``/input/software_config.json`` file with the correct vLLM version required.
 The default value is ``vllm-v0.2.4`` for AMD container and ``vllm latest`` for NVidia.

     * Omnia deploys the vLLM pip installation for NVidia GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.